 - (4) Includes 700 shares of Common Stock held by Mr. Roberts' spouse.
-Mr. Roberts disclaims beneficial ownership with respect to these shares. - (5) As reported in an amendment to Schedule 13G filed with the SEC on January 23, 2020, Royce & Associates, LP, a registered investment adviser, beneficially owned, had the sole power to vote or to direct the vote of, and had the sole power to dispose or to direct the disposition of, 1,338,777 shares as of December 31, 2019. - (6) As reported in an amendment to Schedule 13G filed with the SEC on February 5, 2020, BlackRock Inc., a parent holding company, beneficially owned, had the sole power to vote or to direct the vote of, and had the Sole power to dispose or to direct the disposition of, 1.086.217 shares as of December 31, 2019. - (7) As reported in an amendment to Schedule 13G filed with the SEC on February 12, 2020, Dimensional Fund Advisors LP, a registered investment adviser, beneficially owned 943,519 shares, had the sole power to vote or to direct the vote of 913,974 shares and had the sole power to dispose or to direct the disposition of 943,519 shares as of December 31, 2019.
+Mr. Roberts disclaims beneficial ownership with respect to these shares. - (5) As reported in an amendment to Schedule 13G filed with the SEC on January 27, 2021, Royce & Associates, LP, a registered investment adviser, beneficially owned, had the sole power to vote or to direct the vote of, and had the sole power to dispose or to direct the disposition of, 1,361,058 shares as of December 31, 2020. - As reported in an amendment to Schedule 13G filed with the SEC on March 9, 2021, Dimensional Fund Advisors LP, a registered investment adviser, beneficially owned 936,830 shares, had the sole power to vote or to direct the vote of 906,713 shares and had the sole power to dispose or to direct the disposition of 936,830 shares as of December 31, 2020.
 Dimensional Fund Advisors LP furnishes investment advice to four investment companies registered under the Investment Company Act of 1940, and serves as investment manager or sub-adviser to certain other commingled funds, group trusts and separate accounts (such investment companies, trusts and accounts, collectively referred to as the "Dimensional Funds").
 In certain cases, subsidiaries of Dimensional Fund Advisors LP may act as an adviser or sub-adviser to certain Dimensional Funds.
 In its role as investment advisor, sub-adviser and/or manager, Dimensional Fund Advisors LP or its subsidiaries (collectively, "Dimensional") may possess voting and/or investment power over the securities of the Company that are owned by the Dimensional Funds.
 However, all securities reported in such Schedule 13G are owned by the Dimensional Funds.
-Dimensional disclaims beneficial ownership of such securities. - (8) As reported in an amendment to Schedule 13G filed with the SEC effective February 13, 2020, Hotchkis and Wiley Capital Management, LLC, a registered investment adviser, beneficially owned 752,323 shares, had the sole power to vote or to direct the vote of 617,623 shares and had the sole power to dispose or to direct the disposition of 752,323 shares as of December 31, 2019.
+Dimensional disclaims beneficial ownership of such securities. - (7) As reported in an amendment to Schedule 13G filed with the SEC on January 29, 2021, BlackRock Inc., a parent holding company, beneficially owned 790,416 shares, had the sole power to vote or to direct the vote of 790,416 shares, and had the sole power to dispose or to direct the disposition of 790,416 shares as of December 31, 2020. - (8) As reported in a Schedule 13G filed with the SEC on February 16, 2021, Thrivent Financial for Lutherans beneficially owned 740,873 shares, had the sole power to vote or to direct the vote of 34,129 shares, had the shared power to vote or direct the vote of 706,744 shares (represents 381,449 shares held by registered investment companies for which Thrivent Financial for Lutherans serves as investment adviser, and 325,295 shares held by registered investment companies for which Thrivent Asset Management, LLC, a Delaware limited liability company and a wholly-owned subsidiary of Thrivent Financial for Lutherans, serves as investment adviser), had the sole power to dispose or to direct the disposition of 34,129 shares (represents shares held by Thrivent Financial for Lutherans in its general account and shares held in the Thrivent Defined Benefit Plan Trust for which Thrivent Financial for Lutherans serves as investment adviser) and had the shared power to dispose or to direct the disposition of 706,744 shares as of December 31, 2020.